EXPLAINER: What would paying for natural gas in rubles mean?

 The ruble dispute has raised concerns it could lead to an interruption in natural gas supply.
 That could open Russia to charges of not adhering to long-term energy contracts, which it has done so far.

-Asked by reporters if Russia could cut gas supplies to European customers if they reject the demand to pay in rubles, Kremlin spokesman Dmitry Peskov said in a conference call Monday that “we clearly aren’t going to supply gas for free.”
+Asked if Russia could cut gas supplies to European customers if they reject the demand to pay in rubles, Kremlin spokesman Dmitry Peskov told reporters Monday that “we clearly aren’t going to supply gas for free.”

-“In our situation, it’s hardly possible and feasible to engage in charity for Europe,” Peskov said.
+Two days later, he said switching currency arrangements could take time.
+That “could buy Europe time to search for alternatives and top up reserves,” said Craig Erlam, senior market analyst for the UK, Middle East and Africa at currency broker Oanda.

-That’s the first of three stages of energy emergency in EU and German law, the highest being a shortage so severe that the government must shut off gas to industry to protect households.
+“There have been several comments from the Russian side that if this (payments in rubles) doesn’t happen, then the supplies will be stopped,” he told reporters in Berlin.

-The German government does not see the need for such a declaration, a spokeswoman said Monday.
+A crisis team will step up monitoring of the gas supply in the first of three emergency stages.
+The final stage would mean government regulators decide which industrial users have their gas shut off, sparing homes and hospitals but dealing a blow to an economy already suffering high inflation and supply bottlenecks.

 It’s possible Putin is bluffing.
-This month, Russia threatened to use rubles to pay foreign investors who hold government bonds dominated in dollars.
+Russia had threatened to use rubles to pay foreign investors who hold government bonds dominated in dollars.
 It went through with a dollar payment after ratings agencies said paying in rubles would put Russia in default.

 When it comes to gas payments, “Putin may demand rubles, but the contracts are clear,” said Carl Weinberg, chief economist and managing director at High Frequency Economics in White Plains, New York.
 “His only option to force change is to refuse to deliver products, and that cannot happen: He can’t keep oil and gas from coming out of the ground without capping wells, and storage capacity will get filled very fast if shipments stop cold. ”